-Redding Recreation, following the lead of the Shasta County Office of Education (SCOE) regarding Preschool and MLK Jr. Center programming has canceled classes through April 3, 2020.
+Redding Recreation, following the lead of the Shasta County Office of Education (SCOE) regarding Preschool and MLK Jr. Center programming has canceled classes until further notice.
 Redding Recreation will be posting fun and educational activities to help kids stay active and academically challenged during this time.
 Follow @reddingrecreation on Facebook for activity ideas over the next few weeks.

-The Senior Citizens Hall will close effective Monday, March 16th through April 13th.
+The Senior Citizens Hall will close effective Monday, March 16th until further notice.
 All classes and programs currently scheduled at the Senior Citizens Hall are canceled during this time.
 Redding Recreation is working with Seniors to coordinate notifications, a phone tree and regular check-ins during the closure.

 Refunds will be given for any canceled programs.
 We appreciate your patience during this time.

 For Frequently Asked Questions related to Redding Recreation, visit the FAQ page.